 A breach of contract is a risk that anyone who enters a legal agreement faces.
-Especially if you deal with a high volume of external and internal contracts.
+Especially if you deal with a high volume of external and internal contracts. reach

 For example: employment contracts, customer deals and vendor contracts.
 At some point, you are unfortunately going to come across a contract that doesn’t deliver on the agreed upon terms.